DotAdrien/Notes/General/Linux.md

-# 🌐 Unix / Commands
+# 🌐 Linux / Commands

 This documents is for default command use on unix